LogtalkDotOrg/logtalk-for-vscode/README.md

 ### Refactoring support

-Experimental predicate and non-terminal rename support is available.
+Experimental entity, predicate, and non-terminal rename support is available.
 Users should commit their work before using this feature and preview the changes before applying them.
+After, the "Make - Reload" command can be used to verify the changes before committing them.

-To rename a predicate (non-terminal), right-click on the predicate (non-terminal) name in a scope directive, `alias/2` directive, `uses/2` directive, `synchronized/1` directive, fact, rule head, or goal and select the "Rename Symbol" context menu item.
-After, use the "Make - Reload" command to verify the changes before committing them.
+To rename a predicate (non-terminal), right-click on the predicate (non-terminal) name in a predicate directive, fact, rule head, or goal and select the "Rename Symbol" context menu item.

+To rename an entity, right-click on the entity name and use the "Go to Type Definition" context menu item to go to the entity opening directive.
+Then, right-click on the entity name and select the "Rename Symbol" context menu item.

 ### Debugging support